ccasper/thermostat/README.md

 ![Thermostat LCD](https://github.com/ccasper/thermostat/blob/master/screenshots/display_lcd.jpg?raw=true)

+# Programming:

+## Arduino Mega

+Use the Arduino IDE to load thermostat/thermostat.ino.
+All the files needed for running on the Arduino Mega are located in the thermostat/ folder.

+## Bazel unit tests.

+Bazel is used for building and running the unit tests.
+The unit tests can be found in the testing/ folder.

+To run the test suite:

+- cd testing
+- bazel test ...

 # Configurable Settings:
  - Modes selection for Cool only, Heat only, Off, Both on.
  - 2 hour temperature override